vggls/medical_xai/README.md

 - **training & testing** folder <br/>

-    - **sampler.py** : Creates a WeighterRandomSampler instance
+    - **imbalanced.py** : Creates class weights and a WeighterRandomSampler instance to address class imbalance in the dataset
+    - **training_loop.py** : Training loop class implementation for a NN model.
+Per epoch we compute the loss and class metrics of the training and validation phase.
+          In addition the following regularization techniques are included : <br/>
-    - **training_loop.py** : Training loop implementation for a NN model.
-Per epoch we compute the loss and class metrics of the training and validation phase and apply an Early Stopping regularization tenchnique.
-Note that the code is written for medical tasks purposes and as a result the Early Stopping method monitors improvements on the validation loss and the average validation recall scores of the disease related classes
+          a) Early Stopping regularization tenchnique.
+Note that since the code is written for medical tasks purposes method monitors improvements on the validation loss and the average validation recall scores of the disease related classes. <br/>
+          b) Scheduled control of the optimizer learning rate is available.
+Application is optional via the 'scheduler' attribute.

     - **train_model.py** : Includes the 'fit' method which loads data via DataLoaders and trains a model according to training_loop.py
     - **testing_report.py** : Implements classification report and ROC and PR curves for given model and dataloader object